 It doesn’t have to get so dramatic for you.
-But each time, we allow our fear to run our lives there is a price to pay.
+But each time, we allow our fear to run our lives there is a price we pay.

-A prevalent price we pay for staying in a fear-town is being unhappy, feeling that we waste our lives, moodiness, experiencing unnecessary drama, or the worse of all, feeling empty and resigned.
+The price we pay for staying in a fear-town is being unhappy, feeling that we waste our lives, moodiness, experiences of unnecessary drama.
+Or the worse of all, feeling empty and resigned.